egalion/briesaed/wholecourseBRIE.md

 *1953 5 Sep*: The Belene camp was closed after a decision of Politbureau.

-*1954 - 26 Jan*: The position “general secretary of the CC of BCP” was closed, following the advice of the new Soviet leader - Hruschev.
-Instead it is split in two positions - “prime minister” and “first secretary of the CC of BCP”.
+*1954 - 26 Jan*: The position “general secretary of the CC of BCP” was no longer to exist, following the advice of the new Soviet leader - Hruschev.
+Instead it was split in two positions - “prime minister” and “first secretary of the CC of BCP”.
 Chervenkov became the prime-minister, first secretary - Todor Zhivkov.

 *1954 - 17 Apr*: Valko Chervenkov criticized in a speech “State Security” for trying to put itself above the party and the government.

 *1954 - autumn*: Some incarcerated communists were released after receiving a pardon.

-*1956 - Feb*: In Moscow at the XX congress of the Communist party of the Soviet Union Hruschev makes a speech sharply criticizing the personality cult and launching a course for destalinization.
-In private Hruschev accuses Chervenkov of not doing destalinization quickly enough.
+*1956 - Feb*: In Moscow at the XX congress of the Communist party of the Soviet Union Hruschev made a speech sharply criticizing the personality cult and launching a course for destalinization.
+In private Hruschev accused Chervenkov of not doing destalinization quickly enough.

 *1956 - Apr*: At a plenary session of the CC of BCP Zhivkov attacked Chervenkov for “personality cult”.
 Chervenkov stepped down as a prime minister.

-> *note*: Initially party members at places misperceived this call for destalinization as desire for larger changes.
-As a result an article in “Rabotnichesko delo” sets the straight line.
+> *note*: Initially party members at places misperceived this call for destalinization as desire for deeper changes.
+As a result an article in “Rabotnichesko delo” had to set the straight line.

 *1956 - autumn*: The Belene camp was reopened, following the events in Hungary.

 *1958–1959*: Sporadic initiatives to ban Muslim clothing in some parts of the country.

-*1959 - Dec*: The Ministry of health and social services issues a note outlawing circumcision performed not by doctors and outside hospitals.
+*1959 - Dec*: The Ministry of health and social services issued a note outlawing circumcision performed not by doctors and outside hospitals.

 *1959 - 27 Aug*: The Belene camp and some other prison camps were officially closed after a decision of Politbureau.
 At the time in the camp there were 276 people.

 *1959*: The committee of the active fighters against fascism was created.
-A system of privilleges is created for the “active fighters”.
-In this way Zhivkov wins additional support within the party.
+A system of privilleges was established for the “active fighters”.
+In this way Zhivkov won additional support within the party.

 *1959*: Administrative reform that allowed Zhivkov to install his own loyal people at many of the new positions.